 Japanese cucumbers are longer and slimmer than typical cucumbers you see at American supermarkets.
 They’re usually around a 12″ long, a bit longer than Persian cucumbers, yet shorter than the very large English cucumbers that you can often find in plastic wrap.
 Japanese cucumbers have a green skin like the others.

-They typically are sprinkled with tiny little bumps throughout the body that aren’t prickly.
+They typically are covered with tiny little bumps throughout the body that aren’t prickly.
 Their flavor is mild, not bitter, so they’re great for salads and adding dressing too, or having on the side for a nice light crunchy texture.

 Do Japanese cucumbers need to be peeled?